 Most specialists work full time during regular business hours.

-Employment of human resources specialists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of human resources specialists is projected to grow 10 percent over the next ten years, about as fast as the average for all occupations.

 Companies are likely to continue to outsource human resources functions to organizations that provide these services, rather than directly employing human resources specialists.
 In addition, the services of human resources generalists will likely be needed to handle increasingly complex employment laws and benefit options.